JessMBrown/Journey_Genie_Group_Project/README.md

 - Confirm your email through the email they will send you (check you spam!)
 - You can find your API key in 'My Account/Settings'

-# Obtaining an weatherapi API Key
+# Obtaining a weatherapi API Key

 Navigate to https://www.weatherapi.com/signup.aspx and create an account.
 1. You'll be presented with / navigate to https://www.weatherapi.com/my/ for the API key.